 IRA Disclosure Statement and Custodial Agreement: The Disclosure Statement and Custodial Agreement is designed to provide you with an overview of an IRA including tax benefits and considerations, as well as contribution and distribution rules.
 The first part of each document includes the disclosure statement required by the Internal Revenue Service.
 The disclosures will explain the basic rules and tax considerations you should understand if you adopt an IRA.
 The second part of the document includes the Custodial Agreement.
 Click here to view the documents.

 1 Traditional IRA distributions are generally taxed as ordinary income.
-Qualified Roth IRA distributions are tax-free provided a Roth account has been open for more than five years and the owner is at least age 59 1/2, or as a result of their death, disability, or using the first-time homebuyer exception.
+Qualified Roth IRA distributions are tax-free provided a Roth account has been open for more than five years and the owner is at least age 59½, or as a result of their death, disability, or using the first-time homebuyer exception.
 Qualified Roth IRA distributions are not subject to state and local taxation in most states.
-Both may be subject to a 10% IRS tax penalty if distributions are taken prior to age 59 1/2.
-For SIMPLE IRAs, the IRS penalty increases to 25% if a distribution is taken prior to two years from when the first deposit was made into a participant’s account if under 59 1/2.
+Distributions from Traditional and Roth IRAs may be subject to an IRS 10% additional tax for early or pre-59 1/2 distributions.
+For SIMPLE IRAs, the IRS penalty increases to 25% if a distribution is taken prior to two years from when the first deposit was made into the SIMPLE IRA if under 59½.

-2The “Retirement Plan” box in Box 13 of your W-2 tax form should be checked if you were covered by a retirement plan at work.
+2 The “Retirement Plan” box in Box 13 of your W-2 tax form should be checked if you were covered by a retirement plan at work.

 4 Please keep in mind that rolling over assets to an IRA is just one of multiple options for your retirement plan.
 Each of the following options is different and may have distinct advantages and disadvantages.

 - Roll assets to an IRA

 - Leave assets in your former employer’s plan, if plan allows

 - Move assets to your new/existing employer’s plan, if plan allows